sfmok/request-input-bundle/README.md

 - Resolve inputs arguments for controllers actions.
 - Validate DTO inputs objects (An option to enable or disable it).
 - Global YAML configuration
-- Specific Attribute configuration per action
+- Custom Configuration via Input Attribute per controller action

 ### Installation
 Require the bundle with composer: